karljackab/image-reshuffling/README.md

 <img src="https://i.imgur.com/mu4SEud.png">
 </p>

 Only implement the model architecture.
-For dataset, I use "HMDB-51" video cropped in 1 image per 0.1 second duration without specific processing described in paper
+For dataset, I use "HMDB-51" video cropped in 1 image per 0.1 second duration without the  process described in paper

 You can download the data I have preprocessed [here](https://drive.google.com/drive/folders/11S1jRM_YZJ2NAnJ1TE_uefga-Taxp57X?usp=sharing), or do it by yourself